 but in 2008 owner Joseph DiSalvo was elected Chairman of the Pennsylvania Restaurant Association Board of Directors.
 See video and facility tour

-The restaurant is a nationally registered Historic Landmark and has been the recipient of numerous awards and recognitions.
-It was selected as one of only 11 restaurants in the nations Most Worthy of a Destination Stop by the Culinary Institute of America and as one of the top 20 restaurants in Pennsylvania by Server magazine.
+The restaurant is a nationally registered Historic Landmark and has been the recipient of numerous awards and recognition's.
+It was selected as one of only 11 restaurants in the nation Most Worthy of a Destination Stop by the Culinary Institute of America and as one of the top 20 restaurants in Pennsylvania by Server magazine.

 In addition to Joey’s educational achievements, he has numerous professional accomplishments as well including a Special Judges Award and High Silver Medalist, Culinary Arts Salon from the American Culinary Federation.
 In 1999 there was a Restaurateur of the Year Award by the Western Chapter Pennsylvania Restaurant Association, and a 2002 Restaurateur of the Year Award by the American Culinary Federation, Pittsburgh Chapter.
-In 2005, Joey was the recipient of the Pennsylvania Restaurant Association Wilmer S. Lapp Keystone Award for his work and passion in creating, orchestrating, and promoting many wonderful events to support national and local charitable organizations such Taste the Good Life, the largest bi- annual charity event in Pennsylvania, held this year on April 24th, with money raised going to the North Shore Community Alliance.
+In 2005, Joey was the recipient of the Pennsylvania Restaurant Association Wilmer S. Lapp Keystone Award for his work and passion in creating, orchestrating, and promoting many wonderful events to support national and local charitable organizations such Taste the Good Life.
+Learn aboiut the Taste the Good Life Gourmet Charity Gala